 What to Expect

-Child life specialists at Children's suggest you prepare your child for a stay in the hospital by considering these ideas:
+Child life specialists at Children's Health suggest you prepare your child for his stay by considering these ideas:

 - If children are old enough to understand, tell them in advance about the upcoming hospital stay.
 Older children can be told about their medical condition, the procedures required and other details about hospitalization earlier than younger children.
 A younger child generally should not be told until a few days before the hospitalization.